fish-shell/fish-shell/doc_src/index.rst

 Special variables
 -----------------

-The user can change the settings of ``fish`` by changing the values of certain variables.
+You can change the settings of ``fish`` by changing the values of certain variables.

 - ``PATH``, a list of directories in which to search for commands